ping-flazh/CapstoneProject/README.md

 # Is the up & down of stock price affected by user sentiment and macro economics?
+Can we predict stock with this information?

 ## Summary